 The Worcester Festival is made up of events and activities that are programmed by Worcester Live, plus events organised by other individuals and organisations, which are registered with the Festival.
 Click here for details on how to register your own event.

-The Worcester Festival is organised and operated by Worcester Live Charitable Trust, an independent company which runs the Swan Theatre, Huntingdon Hall and Henry Sandon Hall.
-Worcester Live also run The Ghost Walks of Worcester, the annual Worcester Rep. at the Commandery and, since 2012, the annual Worcester Rep. at the Cathedral.
+The Worcester Festival is organised and operated by Worcester Live Charitable Trust, an independent company that runs the Swan Theatre, Huntingdon Hall and Henry Sandon Hall.
+Worcester Live also runs the annual Worcester Rep. at the Commandery and, since 2012, the annual Worcester Rep. at the Cathedral.

 The Festival runs over three weekends in August, (and throughout the two weeks in between), and although it starts on a different date each year it always ends on the August Bank Holiday Monday, culminating in the most fantastic fireworks display.